avatar-kaleb/kalebmckelvey-site/blog/how-to-manage-your-career-like-a-boss.md

 ### Inverse Thinking

-Since this whole career plan thing was new to me, I took a few minutes finding ways to properly create one.
+Since this whole career plan thing was new to me, I took a few minutes to find ways to properly create one.
 The best idea I found was using inversion (thinking backward) to find the steps required to accomplish your goals.
 This makes defining a plan much simpler because one must have an idea of where they want to go before deciding on how to get there!

 #### My Inverse Thinking Notes: